OpenCTI-Platform/opencti/docs/docs/usage/overview.md

 [Analyst Workbench](workbench.md) can also be created from here.
 They will contain the entity by default.
 ![The Data tab of a Threat Actor](assets/entity-data-tab.png)

+<a id="history-section"></a>
 ### History

 The `History` tab display the history of change of the Entity, update of attributes, creation of relations, ...

-Because of the volumes of information the history is written in a specific index by the history connector ([https://www.notion.so/luatix/History-17503579a70c467ba02ec11350c593bf](https://www.notion.so/17503579a70c467ba02ec11350c593bf?pvs=21)) that consume the redis stream to rebuild the history for the UI.
+Because of the volumes of information the history is written in a specific index that consume the redis stream to rebuild the history for the UI.
 ![History tab of a Malware](assets/history.png)

 Less frequent tabs are the following: